-Parker Water And Sanitation District, Parker, CO:
+Parker Water and Sanitation District:

-In the mid-1980s a water management plan was prepared to assess the ability of Parker Water & Sanitation District (PWSD) to meet its future water demands with its available water resources.
+In the mid-1980s a water management plan was prepared to assess the ability of Parker Water and Sanitation District to meet its future water demands with its available water resources.
 The result of that water supply planning and management study was to identify the need to develop further water rights resources, which ultimately led to the identification of Rueter-Hess Reservoir as a means to develop additional, renewable water supplies for PWSD.
 Rueter-Hess Reservoir has now been built at Parker and has currently stored almost 30,000 acre-feet of water.
 A new future water supply planning and management plan is underway related to efficiently developing its direct flow surface water rights, storage rights, and alluvial ground water rights in Logan County for ultimate delivery to Rueter-Hess Reservoir to provide future service water to the district.
-This water management system is being conducted collaboratively with the Northeast Colorado Water Cooperative (NECWC) a consortium of agricultural water users in the reach between Greeley and the state line on the South Platte River.
+This water management system is being conducted collaboratively with the Northeast Colorado Water Cooperative, a consortium of agricultural water users in the reach between Greeley and the state line on the South Platte River.
 This plan directly addresses objectives of the 2015 Colorado Water Plan as it is seeking ways to preserve agriculture by making water use more efficient and, at the same time, making additional renewable water supplies available for the growing population of Colorado to help fill the water supply “gap”.
 These two water management plans have assisted PWSD with growing from approximately 400 taps to an expected buildout of over 45,000 taps, and the collaborative effort with the NECWC is planned to provide many thousand ac-ft of additional supplies for farmers in the Lower South Platte River.

-Two Rivers Water & Farming Company, CO:
+Two Rivers Water & Farming Company: